Burnside, South Australia

 Burnside is suburb in the City of Burnside council area in the eastern suburbs of Adelaide.
 It is primarily a residential suburb.
-It was named Burnside, an amalgamation of the Scottish word for creek, "burn" and "side" because of the original property's location on the side of Second Creek.
 Burnside is 7.5 km east of the Adelaide city centre by road.

-Description
+History

 Burnside was established and named by Peter Anderson and his family who emigrated from Scotland in 1839.
 Anderson started a large farm on leased land near Second Creek.
 The farm had a large number of animals including pigs, poultry and cattle as well as barley and wheat crops.
 In 1848, the lease was assigned to William Randall who arranged for the town to be laid out around Second Creek.

+It was named Burnside, an amalgamation of the Scottish word for creek, "burn" and "side" because of the original property's location on the side of Second Creek.

-By the 1870s the area had developed into a small village.
-Burnside Post Office had opened on 21 July 1863.
+Burnside Post Office opened on 21 July 1863, and by the 1870s the area had developed into a small village.